Intellectual climate fund for graduate researchers

 2020 fund information and application guidelines

-Sponsored by the graduate Research School, the Associate PVC (Research) of ASSC and SHE - over 20 grants of up to $500 are available to graduate research groups t support your local research community.
+Sponsored by the Graduate Research School, the Associate PVC (Research) of ASSC and SHE - over 20 grants of up to $500 are available to graduate research groups to support your local research community.

 Purpose of the scheme